It isn’t just wishful thinking to say that every consumer can get excellent customer service. But it does take some effort and strategy.

 1. Make sure you understand the company’s terms and conditions

 Step number one is the foundation for this problem-solving methodology.
 Before contacting customer service with your complaint, it’s critical to ensure that the company’s terms and conditions align with the basis of your grievance.
+And make sure that your request is reasonable.

 The bottom line: Every company has its own unique terms and conditions.
 Arm yourself with that information before you contact customer service with a problem.
 If the company has not deviated from its policies, what you’re asking for is a goodwill gesture(especially if you end up cruising without your clothes because you misunderstood the services provided by your hotel), and you’ll need to adjust your “complaint” to reflect that fact.